 The student-paced delivery option lets students complete the lesson and activities at their own pace.
 This is great when you want students to work on their own or when you are working towards a personalized learning classroom that highlights student pace.

-9. Google & LMS Integrations
+9. Digital Classroom Must-Have: Google & LMS Integrations

-If you’re using Google Classroom you can assign one our Nearpod STEAM or Learn to Code lessons to students from within Google Classroom.
+If you’re using Google Classroom you can assign one of our Nearpod STEAM or Learn to Code lessons to students from within Google Classroom.
 Once you’ve assigned the lesson to students they can access and launch the lesson by simply clicking it from within Google Classroom.

 Nearpod also integrates well with learning management systems such as Canvas, Schoology, Blackboard, and itsLearning.
 Integrating Nearpod with a learning management system will allow you to access the Nearpod lessons from within your LMS.
 This is great during remote learning, hybrid learning, and when in the classroom!
 Students can also complete the Nearpod lessons from within the LMS without needing to leave the LMS platform.
 If you have any questions about this, please reach out to us for help!